Have you ever faced a situation where you must connect a high current actuator with a low current control box?

 Since the power is supplied from the power supply through the relays, it will not go through the control box; effectively bypassing the current limit on the control box.

-Heavy duty actuators can provide the power needed to drive high load applications, but with the high current rating, it can be difficult to find the right control box.
+Heavy-duty actuators can provide the power needed to drive high load applications, but with the high current rating, it can be difficult to find the right control box.
 With this instructional article and a few relays, this problem can be solved with very little time and resources.
-Check out our website for instructional information and much more!
+Check out the blog for instructional information and much more!

 If you have any questions, give us a call at 1-800-676-6123 or email us at firstname.lastname@example.org.